 The past year hasn’t been entirely negative, however.

-One of the areas where the pandemic shed light was on the need for many in the CRE industry to finally embrace and implement digital technology.
+One of the areas where the pandemic shed light was on the need for many in the CRE industry to finally embrace and implement digital CRE tech.
 A surprising number of companies in this sector lag behind other industries that have seen the light and marched into the digital age.
 According to a recent Deloitte survey of business leaders, only one-third said they believe they are prepared to operate their businesses successfully through a digital transformation age.

 Most acknowledge that going digital is necessary to remain competitive in the next 12 months and beyond.
-Not only does employing the use of digital technology streamline day-to-day operations and attract top talent, there are also a handful of specific software that open the door to providing improved client relations on a consistent and standardized basis.
+Not only does employing the use of digital CRE tech streamline day-to-day operations and attract top talent, there are also a handful of specific software that open the door to providing improved client relations on a consistent and standardized basis.

 Needless to say, the internet has expanded options for mortgage shoppers.
 No longer do they default to using the lender closest to the desired property.
 Other than using a SaaS product built specifically to streamline the search process, lenders can serve potential customers well by making sure their websites are up to date and comprehensive.